Update: We’ve updated the article with how Kanto pervades even the Galar region in Pokémon Sword and Shield, as part of our review articles.

-It was telling when, after a recent news reveal for the upcoming Pokémon Sword and Shield games, that a lot of the comments were about the fact all the new Gigantamax forms belonged to Kanto Pokémon.
+It was telling that, after a pre-release news reveal for the Pokémon Sword and Shield games, a lot of the comments were about the fact all the new Gigantamax forms belonged to Kanto Pokémon.
 And the comments were none too positive.
 Meowth became a longcat, Pikachu and Eevee became fat and fluffy respectively as tie-ins to Pokémon Let’s Go, Pikachu and Eevee!, and Butterfree and Charizard seemed to parallel Godzilla and Mothra in their new forms.
 Not one other form was shown for another generation Pokémon – not even one of the new generation eight Pokémon for which this pair of games introduces.

 By itself it may not seem much to, say, a non-Pokémon consumer.
 Is it right for some fans to be frustrated?
 The best way to answer that is to review how much Kanto has shown up, particularly in the more recent years.

 The Kanto region itself has directly, and fully, appeared in five generations out of seven completed thus far: the first four, and generation seven.
 Kanto was first revisited in Pokémon Gold and Silver, a game which allowed you to revisit the original region after you became the Champion and take on another eight Gyms.
 This was pretty welcomed at the time.
 While Kanto in this game was admittedly stripped down, it was miraculous that it was in the game at all, and we have Iwata to thank for that.